 As an arts educator myself and a former member of the ArtStarts board, I am able to assess Jane's dedicated commitment to her professional growth and her passion to work in community, engaging with children, youth and adults in a collaborative art making process.
 Bill Usher, Director, Kicking Horse Culture

-Using the theme of "Origins- how I or my family arrived here", the artist will introduce students to the concept of narrative in clay through discussion and examples of her own and other artists' work, followed by exercises to encourage students to start thinking about their own stories.
+Using the theme of "Origins: how I or my family arrived here", the artist will introduce students to the concept of narrative in clay through discussion and examples of her own and other artists' work, followed by exercises to encourage students to start thinking about their own stories.
 Students will develop skills in construction and execution of ideas, and will research and choose, with help from the teacher and the artist, an event or person or abstract idea from their own origins.
 They will translate their ideas on to one or two clay tiles, which will form part of a group mural.
-The tiles will be bisque fired, glazed by the students, and Raku fired which enables the students to see the entire transformative process of firing.
+The tiles will be bisque fired and glazed by the students, then Raku fired, which enables the students to see the entire transformative process of firing.
 Group cooperation will be encouraged, and each student will be given sufficient time to finish their work to their satisfaction.
-The Mural will be assembled and mounted in the school as an illustration of the diversity of all our communities.
+The mural will be assembled and mounted in the school as an illustration of the diversity of all our communities.

-Through a series of fun skill-building activities , that will include basic methods of building with clay, and discussion, the students will develop an image in Clay, that will reflect their sense of self within their community.
+Through a series of fun skill-building activities that will include basic methods of building with clay and discussion, the students will develop an image in clay that will reflect their sense of self within their community.
 They will then be able to complete their pieces through glazing and Raku firing.
-NB: this can be either a 3D or tile project and could be assembled afterwards to present a picture of the student community.
+This can be either a 3D or tile project and could be assembled afterwards to present a picture of the student community.